-Procedure - Internal Vibration
+Internal Vibration

-- 1. Obtain the sample in accordance with the FOP for WAQTC TM 2.
-If any aggregate 37.5mm (11⁄2 in.) or larger is present, aggregate must be removed in accordance with the Wet Sieving portion of the FOP for WAQTC TM 2. - 2.
-Dampen the inside of the air meter measure and place on a firm level surface. - 3.
+- 1. Dampen the inside of the air meter measure and place on a firm level surface. - 2.
 Use the scoop to fill the measure approximately 1/2 full with concrete.
-Evenly distribute the concrete in a circular motion around the inner perimeter of the measure. - 4.
-Insert the vibrator at three different points.
+Evenly distribute the concrete in a circular motion around the inner perimeter of the measure.

+- 3. Insert the vibrator at three different points.
 Do not let the vibrator touch the bottom or side of the measure.
 Remove the vibrator slowly, so that no air pockets are left in the material.
 Continue vibration only long enough to achieve proper consolidation of the concrete.
-Over vibration may cause segregation and loss of appreciable quantities of intentionally entrained air. - 5.
+Over vibration may cause segregation and loss of appreciable quantities of intentionally entrained air. - 4.
+Tap around the perimeter of the measure smartly 10 to 15 times with the mallet. - 5.
 Use the scoop to fill the measure a bit over full.
 Evenly distribute the concrete in a circular motion around the inner perimeter of the measure. - 6.
-Insert the vibrator as in Step 4.
-Do not let the vibrator touch the side of the measure, and penetrate the first layer approximately 25 mm (1 in.).
+Insert the vibrator at three different points, penetrating the first layer approximately 25 mm (1 in.).
+Do not let the vibrator touch the side of the measure.
 Remove the vibrator slowly, so that no air pockets are left in the material.
 Continue vibration only long enough to achieve proper consolidation of the concrete.
 Over vibration may cause segregation and loss of appreciable quantities of intentionally entrained air. - 7.
-Return to Step 12 of the rodding procedure and continue.

-Procedure - Self Consolidating Concrete
+Tap around the perimeter of the measure smartly 10 to 15 times with the mallet. - 8.
+Continue with 'Strike-off and Air Content.'.

+Self-Consolidating Concrete

-- 1. Obtain the sample in accordance with the FOP for WAQTC TM 2. - 2.
-Dampen the inside of the air meter measure and place on a firm level surface. - 3.
+- 1. Dampen the inside of the air meter measure and place on a firm level surface. - 2.
 Use the scoop to slightly overfill the measure.
-Evenly distribute the concrete in a circular motion around the inner perimeter of the measure. - 4.
-Complete Steps 12 thru 26 of the rodding procedure.
+Evenly distribute the concrete in a circular motion around the inner perimeter of the measure. - 3.
+Continue with 'Strike-off and Air Content.'